zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

-For this task, we adopted a model called PHO_BERT, a BERT base program (Bidirectional Encoder Representations from Transformers) released in late 2018.
-We can use these models to extract high-quality linguistic features from our review text data, or we can refine these models for a specific task, such as classification, real-time recognition, and answer questions.
-Pre-trained PhoBERT models are the state-of-the-art language models for Vietnamese (Pho, i.e., "Phở", is a popular food in Vietnam).
-These keywords will determine the additional steps performed in this task.
+For further analysis, the Vietnamese token was broken down from the larger original text.
+Many Vietnamese pre-trained NLP models are able to handle the task.
+For this task, we adopted a model called PhoBERT, which is a BERT base program (Bidirectional Encoder Representations from Transformers) released in late 2018.
+The objective of using this model  is to compare the performance of  PhoBERT  NLP to other traditional algorithms.

+Generally, PhoBERT  NLP  is to  able to extract high-quality linguistic features from our review text data. or we apply this models for a specific task, such as classification, real-time recognition, and answer questions, among others.
+Pre-trained PhoBERT models are considered as the state-of-the-art language models for Vietnamese (Pho, i.e., "Phở", is a popular food in Vietnam).

 <img width="441" alt="Screen Shot 2565-08-19 at 23 15 18" src="[https://user-images.githubusercontent.com/100912986/185662455-03f91b69-d32d-4d53-a724-07d8aaef50fb.png](https://github.com/yunhonghe/realtime_dreamer/blob/main/reports/figures/sentiment%20analysis%20-%20imbalanced%20classes%20before%20oversampling%20-%20visualization.png)">